chocolateboy/get-wild/README.md

 optional default-value override.

-This is useful in situations where additional arguments may be misinterpreted or forbidden, e.g. when the generated function is passed to `map`.
+This is useful in situations where additional arguments may be misinterpreted or forbidden, e.g. when the generated function is passed to `map` or `flatMap`.

 ### plucker